Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Monte Carlo simulation

 is computed by taking the derivative of this spline.
-Spin configurations were fed into the program SPINVERT \cite{paddison2013} to obtain predicted neutron scattering cross-sections, I(Q).
+Spin configurations were fed into the program SPINVERT \cite{paddison2013} to obtain predicted powder-averaged diffuse neutron scattering patterns, $I(Q)$.

 For a given choice of $J_{nn}$, it was found that sufficiently large $|J_{nnn}|$ drove a transition into a long-range ordered state.
 Figure~\ref{fig:MC_order} shows the neutron $I(Q)$ and real space pattern of spins for the case of both ferromagnetic and antiferromagnetic $J_{nnn}$.
 Both ordered states preserve the two-in-two-out constraint of the spin-ice ground state.
 The ferromagnetic state prefers a state which preserves the symmetries of the Fd$\bar{3}$m space-group, and thus demonstrated spin-spin correlations at locations consistent with a Q=0 state.
 Real space spin configurations indicate a similar state as preferred by Ho$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$ for applied fields $\mathbf{H} \parallel [0 0 1]$\cite{fennell2005}, or by ferrimagnetic spinels\cite{macdougall2012}.
-This is shown in Fig.~\ref{fig:MC_order}(a) for the I(Q) and Fig.~\ref{fig:MC_order}(c) for a real space respresentation.
+The expected scattering pattern $I(Q)$ for this state is shown in Fig.~\ref{fig:MC_order}(a) and the corresponding magnetic structure is depicted in Fig.~\ref{fig:MC_order}(c).

-The antiferromagnetic interaction case preferred a state which broke Fd$\bar{3}$m symmetry, and demonstrated distinct anti-correlations between chains of spins along the [1 1 0] which are antiparallel to neighbouring chains.
-Neutron intensity indicates a Q=X phase, in that it shows correlations at the cubic (1 0 0) and equivalent Bragg positions\cite{harris1997}.
-Although similar to the Q=X phase favored by $\mathbf{H} \parallel [1 1 0]$ fields in that both have antiparallel chains of spins along the [1 1 0]\cite{fennell2005}, the current phase is actually distinct, in that there is no net moment.
-These plots are shown in Fig.~\ref{fig:MC_order}(b) and (d) for I(Q) and real space respectively.
+The antiferromagnetic interaction case preferred a state which broke Fd$\bar{3}$m symmetry, and demonstrated distinct anti-correlations between chains of spins along the $[1 1 0]$ direction which are antiparallel to neighboring chains.
+Neutron intensity indicates a $Q=X$ phase, in that it shows correlations at the cubic $(1 0 0)$ and equivalent Bragg positions\cite{harris1997}.
+Although similar to the $Q=X$ phase favored by $\mathbf{H} \parallel [1 1 0]$ fields in that both have antiparallel chains of spins along the $[1 1 0]$ direction\cite{fennell2005}, the current phase is actually distinct, in that there is no net moment.
+These plots are shown in Fig.~\ref{fig:MC_order}(b) and (d) for $I(Q)$ and real space respectively.